 enquire now

 Brisbane has experienced many significant flood events over the past two centuries.
 Back in February 1893, the first big river flooding event occurred where water levels were recorded at 8.35 meters above the low tide level in the Brisbane CBD, the second highest flood event ever recorded at the City gauge.
 This event was termed the Great Flood and that month was then referred to as Black February.
 The flooding was caused by a huge rain event associated with a tropical cyclone.
 This caused the Brisbane River banks to burst and the water flooded into the surrounding areas.
-This flood resulted in 11 deaths and about 190 people were hospitalised.
+This flood resulted in 11 deaths and about 190 people were hospitalized.

-At that time the water levels peaked at 6.6 meters at the City gauge, but because development was a lot more advanced than it was back in 1893, 8,500 homes were completely inundated with floodwaters on this occasion.
+At that time, the water levels peaked at 6.6 meters at the City gauge, but because development was a lot more advanced than it was back in 1893, 8,500 homes were completely inundated with floodwaters on this occasion.
 Brisbane was an inland sea during this flood event and 14 people lost their lives as a result, mostly in the inner city suburbs.

 Off the back of these flood events, the Wivenhoe Dam was constructed to provide flood mitigation control for the City.
 This is located about 80km by road from the Brisbane CBD.
 Residents in Brisbane became more optimistic that Brisbane would never flood again and development was fast tracked throughout the city.
 No one thought that a river flooding event would impact our lives, or our homes again.